ethanfuerst/ethanfuerst/README.md

 ## 🎓 What I'm learning/doing

 * 🌱 I’m always improving my python skills, but I'm focused on adding functionality to my dashboards with Dash and Plotly right now.
-* 🔜 I'm also working on understanding Flask apps
+* 🔜 I'm also working on understanding flask and streamlit apps

 ## 📣 Where you can reach me